freeplane/docs/src/docs/scripting/Scripting.md

 Note that for Groovy this is a comment. - This line is only interpreted by Freeplane.
 Omitting the <tt>//</tt> will result in a Groovy compilation error.

+Note that, for changes in the Execution Mode ake effect, FreePlane needs to be restarted.

 ## Menu locations

 Scripts can determine to which menu or submenu a script will be added.
 Even the menu title can be set (although the standard file name to menu title translation should be enough in most cases):